 6. The average PayPal conversion rate in 2018 was 88.7%.

 In its conversion analysis report, PayPal reported soaring conversion rates of 88.7% for its e-wallet.
 Per the report, PayPal’s conversion was, on average, 60% higher than the other digital wallets.
 The average conversion rate of other e-wallets was 55.3%, while the overall conversion of all payment types was 48.7%.
 PayPal also compared the overall conversion rates of sites that accept PayPal Express Checkout and those that don’t.
 It turned out that those sites that allow the option have conversion rates of 61%.
 According to the PayPal statistics, sites without Express Checkout had a lower conversion rate of 41.3%.

 7. PayPal One Touch has an online conversion rate of nearly 90%.

 Over 50% of Internet Retailer 500 merchants have the One Touch feature by PayPal enabled.
 A Business Wire study discovered that the service’s online conversation rate was impressive at 87.5%.
 The second option on the list had a conversion rate of only 36.4%.
 Meaning, PayPal One Touch outperforms its main competitors in this segment by over 50%.

-8. Over 21 million PayPal consumers use the One Touch option.
+8. Some 80 million PayPal consumers use the One Touch option.

-PayPal statistics from 2017 show that One Touch is a viral feature among users.
-Over 21 million consumers have opted to use it.
+PayPal statistics from 2021 show that One Touch is a viral feature among users, with some 80 million users having activated it.
 One Touch was launched in April 2015, and it got its first 10 million PayPal users by December the same year.
-In 2017, the service was available in 203 markets worldwide and processed millions of transactions every month.

 9. The number of active merchant accounts increased by over 8 million in three years.